Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Introduction

 We address the following research questions:

-\begin{enumerate} \item{How vulnerable are BERT models to adversarial attack on general and domain-specific NER?} \item{To which types of variation are BERT models for NER the most vulnerable?} \end{enumerate}
+\begin{enumerate} \item{How vulnerable are BERT models to adversarial attack on general and domain-specific NER?} \item{To what extent is the vulnerability impacted by domain-specific training?} \item{To which types of variation are BERT models for NER the most vulnerable?} \end{enumerate}

 Designing methods for direct adversarial attack of NER models poses additional challenges compared to the attack of text classification models as labels are predicted per word, sentences can contain multiple entities and entities can contain multiple words.
-To ensure that labels remain accurate in our adversarial sentences, we substitute entities only by entities of the same type when attacking the entity itself (i.e. an \emph{entity attack}) and constrain synonym replacements to non-entity words when altering the context of the entity (i.e. an \emph{entity context attack}).
+To ensure that labels remain accurate in our adversarial sentences, we constrain synonym replacements to non-entity words when altering the context of the entity (i.e. an \emph{entity context attack}) and substitute entities only by entities of the same type when attacking the entity itself (i.e. an \emph{entity attack}).
+In line with previous work \citep{Jin2019, Li2020}, we include a minimal semantic similarity threshold based on the Universal Sentence Encoder \cite{Cer2018} to safeguard semantic consistency.
+Nonetheless, we acknowledge that for entity replacement adversarial examples may not be semantically consistent (e.g. if ``Japan'' is replaced with ``China'' in the sentence ``Tokyo is the capital of Japan'').
+Although factually incorrect, the resulting sentences can be considered utility-preserving i.e. they retain their usefulness as valid input to the model \citep{Sanchez2014}, because BERT models should be able to identify that the final word in the sentence is a country even if it is not the correct country.
+In real-world data, sentences are not necessarily factually correct.

 We assume a black-box setting, which means that the adversarial method has no knowledge of the data, parameters or model architecture \citep{Alzantot2018}.
 This allows our methods to also be used for other neural architectures.
 Although we use English data, our methods are largely language-independent.
 Only an appropriate language model for synonym selection would be required.